 The initial version of Google Assistant on Android and iOS smartphones out some jokes when you ask it for a story.
-But it is not quite the same with Google Home device.
+But it is not quite the same with the Google Home devices.
 The Home device is well aware of its usability and goes “serious” when you ask for a story.

-Google Home has an inbuilt audiobook playing feature, that plays books from PlayBook repository.
+Google Home has an inbuilt audiobook playing feature, that plays books from the PlayBook repository.
 However, the default storytelling mode is reserved for the kids and you will get to listen to the Disney stories and other fables.
 Google starts some fairytales or fables when you command “Hey Google, tell me a story.”
 If your children want to listen to the Disney bedtime stories, ask “Hey Google, tell me a (Disney) bedtime story.”
 Instead, you can also specify the book name to be narrated.

 Learn with Google Home

 Google Home can be a great assistant with homework and study time.
-Plenty of tools and feature on the device can enlighten your kids with new information, help with mathematics and general knowledge.
+Plenty of tools and features on the device can enlighten your kids with new information, help with mathematics and general knowledge.
 Following are some of the commands for kids to help them with the learning process.

 - Mathematics: “Hey Google, what is 1+7/ 2 times 6/ 8 minus 5 / etc.”

 - General Knowledge: Ask whatever you want like “Hey Google, who built Tajmahal.”